airdcpp-web/airdcpp-webclient/.github/ISSUE_TEMPLATE.md

 ### Current UI and client versions:

+Copy from *Settings* -> *About*

+### Steps to reproduce the issue:

-### How to reproduce the issue (or what was happening before the crash/issue occurred):
+If you are unable to reproduce the issue, you can explain that what was happening before the crash/issue occurred